cheqd/cheqd-node/docker/single_image_testnet/README.md

 ## Description

-Debian based docker image with the latest version of `cheqd-nonded` executable and preconfigured network of 2 nodes.
+Debian based docker image with the `cheqd-nonded` executable inside preconfigured to run a network of 2 nodes.
 Intended for use in CI pipelines.

 ## Prerequisites